DivvyPayHQ/web-homework/elixir/README.md

 Note, you will have to run `docker-compose build` every time you change code.

+Also if you just want to run postgres in docker, you can run `docker-compose up db` to just spin up postgres.

 ## Learn more

   * Official website: https://www.phoenixframework.org/